-Being January 1st 2020, it’s time for the Wine of the Year 2019.
-Of course, during 2019 there were some outstanding candidates.
-Each one brought great pleasure and taught something new.
-But the moment I tasted this Espumosos (sparkling wine) at Llopart in Catalonia, I was convinced it would be WOTY 2019.
+January 1st 2020: it’s time for my Wine of the Year 2019.
+Of course, there were outstanding candidates this year – each of which gave great pleasure.
+However, the moment I tasted this Espumosos (sparkling wine) at Llopart in Catalonia, I was convinced it would be WOTY 2019.

 However, a visit to Llopart with its warmth of hospitality and sunshine adds excitement.
 Also, it was with family members Jesi Llopart and Pere Llopart I Vilarós – that’s him in the picture above.
 Consequently, I needed to ensure that my enthusiasm wasn’t running amok.

 So, back in the wind and wuthering of an English winter, another bottle of this wine not only confirmed my previous impressions but lifted my spirits too.